MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagattachmentlinkid-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 5d0daae7-248d-459f-9d96-cb949b86f590
-description: "Indicates the type of Message object to which this attachment is linked."
+description: "Indicates the type of Message object to which this attachment is linked.
+Must be 0, unless overridden by other protocols that extend the protocol."
 ---

 # PidTagAttachmentLinkId Canonical Property